KenanHanke/rbloom/README.md

 | [Flor](https://pypi.org/project/Flor/)                             | 128.837s | doesn't work on arbitrary objects [2] |
 | [bloom-filter2](https://pypi.org/project/bloom-filter2/)           | 325.044s | doesn't work on arbitrary objects [2] |

-[1] It refused to install on Python 3.11 and kept segfaulting on 3.10, so I installed 3.7 on my machine for this benchmark.
+[1] It refused to install on Python 3.11 and kept segfaulting on 3.10 (on Linux as of January 2023), so I installed 3.7 on my machine for this benchmark.
 [2] I tested both converting to bytes and pickling, and chose the faster time.

 The benchmark was run on a 2019 Dell XPS 15 7590 with an Intel Core